rzmahmood/ethereum-pos-testnet/README.md

 This deployment process allows you to setup and deploy your own local ethereum PoS networks with multiple nodes.
 This repository is targeted to developers who want to quickly modify client source code and deploy a PoS network.
 This setup can is can serve as a reference for building your own production deployments but better solutions exist for [that](https://docs.kurtosis.com/how-to-compose-your-own-testnet/) use case.
+I'm personally using this for simulating reorgs and byzantine behaviour.

 ## Installation